Accelerated Riemannian Optimization: Handling Constraints with a Prox to Bound Geometric Penalties: Algorithmic framework and convergence results

-in Hadamard manifolds \citep{azagra2005inf} and that the subproblem $\hk$, defined with our $\lambda=\zeta{2\D}/\L $, is strongly g-convex and smooth with a condition number that only depends on the geometry.
+We find the answer in implicit methods.
+An implicit Euclidean (sub)gradient descent step is one that computes, from a point $\xk \in \X$, another point $\ykast = \xk - \lambda v_k \in \X$, where $v_k \in \partial(\f + \indicator{\X})(\ykast)$, is a subgradient of $\f+\indicator{\X}$ at $\ykast$.
+Intuitively, if we could implement a Riemannian version of an implicit \GD{} step then it should be possible to still compensate the regret of the other algorithm and keep all the iterates in the set $\X$.
+Computing such an implicit step is computationally hard in general, but we show that approximating the proximal objective $\newtarget{def:proximal_objective}{\hk}(y) \defi \f(y) + \frac{1}{2\lambda} \dist(\xk, y)^2$ with enough accuracy yields an approximate subgradient that can be used to obtain an accelerated algorithm as well.
+In particular, we provide an accelerated scheme for which we show that the error incurred by the approximation of the subgradient can be bounded by some terms we can control, cf. \cref{lemma:the_suitable_approximate_prox_has_the_property_needed_in_alg1}, namely a small term that appears in our Lyapunov function and also a term proportional to the squared norm of the approximated subgradient, which only increases the final convergence rates by a constant.
+For $\L$-smooth functions, we provide a warm start in \cref{lemma:warm_start_riemannian_criterion_2} and show that an unaccelerated linearly convergent subroutine initialized at the warm-started point achieves the desired accuracy of the subproblem fast, cf. \cref{remark:RGD_can_be_used_as_subroutine}.
+This proximal approach works by exploiting the fact that the Riemannian Moreau envelop is g-convex in Hadamard manifolds \citep{azagra2005inf} and that the subproblem $\hk$, defined with $\lambda=\zeta{2\D}/\L $, is strongly g-convex and smooth with a condition number that only depends on the geometry.
 For this reason, a local algorithm like the one in \citep{criscitiello2022negative} can be implemented in balls whose radius is independent on the condition number of $\f$.
 Besides these steps, we use a coupling of the approximate implicit \RGD{} and of a mirror descent (\newtarget{def:acronym_mirror_descent}{\MD{}}) algorithm, along with a technique in \citep{kim2022accelerated} to move dual points to the right tangent spaces without incurring extra geometric penalties, that we adapt to work with dual projections, cf. \cref{lemma:compensated_geometric_penalty}.
 Importantly, the \MD{} algorithm keeps the dual point close to the set $\X$ by using the projection in Line \ref{line:dual_projecting_step}, which implies that the point $\xk$ is close to $\X$ as well, and this is crucial to keep low geometric penalties.
 This \MD{} approach is a mix between follow-the-regularized-leader algorithms, that do not project the dual variable, and pure mirror descent algorithms that always project the dual variable.
 In the analysis, we note that partial projection also works, meaning that defining a new dual point that is closer to all of the points in the feasible set but without being a full projection leads to the same guarantees.
 Because we use the mirror descent lemma over $\Tansp{\yk}\M$, what we described translates to: we can project the dual $\zy$ onto a ball defined on $\Tansp{\yk}\M$ that contains the pulled-back set $\exponinv{\yk}(\X)$ and by means of that trick we can keep the iterates $\xk$ close to $\X$.
 And at the same time, the point for which we prove guarantees, namely $\yk$, is always in $\X$.